-First, protein boosts metabolic rate more than either fat or carbs.
+First, protein boosts metabolic rate more than fat or carbs.

-This has to do with the thermic effect of food (TEF), or increase in metabolism that occurs due to the digestion of food.
-Protein digestion boosts calorie burning by 20–30%, which is more than twice as much as fat or carbs (21).
+This has to do with the thermic effect of food (TEF) or an increase in metabolism that occurs due to the digestion of food.
+Protein digestion boosts calorie burning by

 Stress can often put the brakes on weight loss.